 Jicama is a perennial vine, growing vigorously under semitropical and tropical climates.
 It has similar growth characteristics as that of lima bean or any other bean species plant.
 The most distinguishing feature, however, is that it bears globular, fleshy, turnip-like starchy edible root below the ground surface.
-Unlike other starch roots such as potato, and sweet-potato wherein the peel may be eaten; jicama features thick dust-brown color inedible skin.
-Inside, its white starchy flesh has crisp texture and fruit-like succulent, sweet-starchy flavor.
+Unlike other starchy roots such as potato, and sweet potato wherein the peel may be eaten; jicama features thick rust-brown color inedible skin.
+Inside, its white starchy flesh has crispy texture and fruit-like delicious, sweet flavor.
 Each tuber weighs about 250 to 1200 g.

-There exist at least five different cultivar types of Pachyrhizus species; however, only three popular jicama cultivars include Pachyrhizus erosus (Mexican yam bean), Pachyuhizus ahipa (Andean yam bean), and Pachyrhizus tuberosus (Amazonian yam bean, jíquima).
+There exist at least five different cultivar types of Pachyrhizus species; however, only three popular jicama cultivars include Pachyrhizus erosus (Mexican yam bean), Pachyrhizus ahipa (Andean yam bean), and Pachyrhizus tuberosus (Amazonian yam bean, jíquima).
 P. erosus (‘jícama de leche’) or Mexican yam bean is the popular variety imported in the USA.
-Another cultivar, P. palmatilobus, locally known as ‘jícama de leche’, has deeply lobed leaflets, milky sap and somewhat less agreeable taste.
+Another cultivar, P. palmatilobus, locally known as ‘jícama de leche,’ has deeply lobed leaflets, milky sap, and somewhat less pleasant taste.

 It is one of the finest sources of dietary fiber; particularly excellent source of oligofructose inulin, a soluble dietary fiber.
 The root pulp provides 4.9 mg or 13% of fiber.
 Inulin is a zero calorie sweet inert carbohydrate.
-It does not undergo metabolize inside the human body which make jicama an ideal sweet snack for diabetics and dieters.
+It does not undergo metabolism inside the human body which makes jicama an ideal sweet snack for diabetics and dieters.

-Further, the root provides healthy amounts of some of important minerals like magnesium, copper, iron and manganese.
+Further, the root provides healthy amounts of some of the essential minerals like magnesium, copper, iron and manganese.

 Jicamas can be available year around in the markets.
 Generally, they imported from central American countries through land route and flood the USA markets during spring and summer.